-Associate Professor Phyllis Fields, Coordinator of the Theater major Assistant Professor Kindra Steenerson Assistant Professor Joshua Webb
+Associate Professor Phyllis Fields Assistant Professor Joshua Webb, Coordinator of Theater major Visiting Assistant Professor Andrew Schwartz thinking, and challenges students to collaborate.

-Through the integration of courses, productions, workshops, and other activities, the Theater Program provides students with an understanding of the theoretical, historical and cultural aspects of theater.
-Our program fosters critical, creative and analytical thinking, and challenges students to collaborate.
 Successful students will be able to apply that which is learned in the classroom to the work done on program and departmental productions.
 Upon graduation, our majors are prepared for careers in theater, studies at the graduate level or further training at professional schools.
 Academic coursework leads to a Bachelor of Arts degree with an emphasis in performance, general theater studies or technical theater.